sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 the user – even if the payouts have already been scheduled.

-This how-to article guides you in implementing an account deleting feature in the FTW template "Account settings" section.
+This how-to article guides you in implementing an account deleting feature in the Sharetribe web template "Account settings" section.
 When the signed-in user navigates to the account deletion page, they need to enter their password to confirm that they do in fact want to delete their account.
-An endpoint in the FTW application's server then gets called, and that endpoint checks whether the user has incomplete transactions.
+An endpoint in the template application's server then gets called, and that endpoint checks whether the user has incomplete transactions.

-Depending on the result the endpoint then either returns the count of incomplete transactions, or deletes the user's account through the `current_user/delete` endpoint.
+Depending on the result, the endpoint then either returns the count of incomplete transactions, or deletes the user's account through the `current_user/delete` endpoint.
 If the user cannot be deleted, the page shows the count of unfinished transactions, and if the user is deleted, they are immediately logged out.

-This how-to guide is based on the FTW template and `default-booking` process.
+This how-to guide is based on the Sharetribe Web Template and the `default-booking` process.
 As you implement the guide, you will need to review the transaction processes used on your marketplace to see which transitions count as non-final transitions, i.e. ones where you do not want to allow the user to delete their profile.

 ![Non-final transitions in default-booking process](non-final-transitions.png)